-The Salvation Army encourages a healthy spiritual, emotional, mental, physical and social lifestyle without the recreational use of drugs, including alcohol and tobacco.
+The Salvation Army encourages a healthy spiritual, mental, physical and social lifestyle without the recreational use of drugs, including alcohol and tobacco.

 The Salvation Army accepts the evidence presented by medical science of the harmful and addictive effects of tobacco on the smoker and those nearby.